LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Motivation

-\textit{Example 3.} Figure \ref{fig:motivate_examples}C shows a tangled commit containing two distinct concerns: \textit{"remove LicensingCharset"} and \textit{"reformat code"}.
+However, many concerns are defined by implicit signals, where such strong explicit links are absent.
+Figure \ref{fig:motivate_examples}C (\textit{Example 3.}) shows a tangled commit containing two distinct concerns: \textit{"remove LicensingCharset"} and \textit{"reformat code"}.
 The first concern (at lines 3 and 6) involves changes to the charset used in the \texttt{TrialLicenseUtils} class (only a subset of these changes is shown, as other charset modifications exhibit similar structure).
 Each of these changes is identical, replacing \texttt{LicensesCharset} with \texttt{StandardCharsets}.
-The affected statements are cloned code segments used to support different variables (\texttt{issueTo} and \texttt{feature}), resulting in high similarity in both textual content and code structure.
+The affected statements are cloned code segments used to support different variables (\texttt{issueTo} and \texttt{feature}), resulting in \textbf{high textual and structural similarity} which is a crucial implicit signal for grouping.
+The variety of relationships between code changes—from the strong, explicit data flow in Example 2 to the subtle, implicit similarity here—presents an integration dilemma.